-Story Highlights• NEW: Up to eight devices defused at Northern Ireland's parliament
+Story Highlights• NEW Six and eight devices defused at Northern Ireland's parliament

 • Pro-British convicted killer Michael Stone arrested after breaching security

 • Protest takes place as talks held on restoring power-sharing government